Duta/focs-2014-15/README.md

 This is a starting point for you to complete the exercise.

-There will (once they are released) be testing scripts in the respective folders.
+There will (once they are released - they're very nearly here) be testing scripts too.

 Downloading New Assignments:
 ----------------------------